An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

+We also identified 13 open-source projects containing at least 10 matched bug-commit records to analyze their cross-language characteristics.
+For each project, we calculated the average number of bugs and bug churn (modified lines of code to fix the bug) for files involved in cross-language dependencies against those that are not.
+The empirical results consistently demonstrate that files participating in cross-language interactions exhibit a significantly higher defect density and experience greater bug churn.
+By applying the SZZ approach~\cite{sliwerski2005szz,kim2006szz} to measure the lifespan of these defects, we found that in 10 of 13 projects, bugs involving files in CL interactions exist significantly longer before being resolved compared to non-CL bugs.
+This indicates that cross-language interactions not only tend to introduce more errors, but also make those errors more difficult to detect, leaving systems exposed to flaws for years.

-\textbf{To answer RQ2, the average number of commits and LOC for 23 open-source Kotlin-Java projects indicate that Kotlin source files participating in Kotlin-Java interactions tend to have more commits but not more LOCs.}
+\textbf{To answer RQ2, the average number of commits and churn for 40 open-source Kotlin-Java projects indicate that Kotlin source files participating in Kotlin-Java interactions tend to have more commits and more churns.
+Furthermore, these source files are significantly more bug-prone, suggesting that cross-language interactions increase maintenance complexity and make defects more likely to occur.}